-Pockets of extreme poverty are particularly prevalent in hard-to-reach regions, where entire communities have limited connectivity and often cannot access to essential services and economic opportunities.
+Pockets of extreme poverty are particularly prevalent in hard-to-reach regions such as haors (wetlands), chars (riverine islands) and plain land indigenous people, where entire communities often lack access to basic services and economic opportunities.

 70% of the population was covered through integrated services.

 Income-generating activities improve economic conditions of 52% households’

 Whatever we do, our sustainable growth will be challenged due to climate change-related issues.
 Our government can replicated BRAC’s integrated development plan to tackle the impacts of climate changes in haor region.

 The concept of integrated development is very effective for hard-to-reach areas.
 Since I visited some of the IDP covered area and observed their interventions and innovations.
 I found this ‘holistic’ model have that much ability to make significant positive changes in those remote areas.
 I also personally believe it will also be a learning material of our government to take longer initiative of development in the context of haor.

 BRAC IDP is working in the sub-district of Nawabganj in the district of Dinajpur.
 There are around 3,000 indigenous families here.
 We are working with BRAC to develop their livelihood, ensure education, and integrate them into the mainstream development process.

 This char was a dessert of Nole Grass (long grass) and sands at that time, nothing was here to eat.
 We started to cultivate the land for food such as rice, nuts, chili, beans etc. Land was flat and we made house with straw of grass.
 Peoples who lost their home due to river erosion started to settle here with the deep fear of local gangs.
 But very soon, BRAC-IDP came here to work and we started to see our hope.